Faculty of Arts, Banaras Hindu University: Organization

-Faculty of Arts' administrative head is a dean.
+Faculty of Vusual Arts' administrative head is a dean.
 The dean is responsible for all aspects of the faculty's operations, including budgets, administration, planning, support services, faculty appointments, curricula and student affairs.
 The dean is appointed by and reports to the Vice-Chancellor of the university.

 There are 23 different departments in the Faculty of Arts that offer Certificate courses, Special courses, Undergraduate diploma, undergraduate degree (UG), advanced postgraduate diploma, postgraduate degree (PG) and Doctorate in following three categoriesHistory, Culture and Philosophy; Language and Literature; and Professional and Vocational courses.

 Departments

 The faculty houses departments of various languages such as those of English, Bengali, French, Hindi, Sanskrit, Telugu, German, Marathi, Arabic, Urdu, Persian other foreign languages, other Indian languages; it also houses departments of linguistics, archaeology, Pali & Buddhism, philosophy and religion, physical education, journalism, history of art, and library science.
 The faculty has niche departments such as Bhojpuri Adhyayan Kendra, Bharat Adhyayan Kendra, and Malaviya Moolya Anusheelan Kendra.